 Well, money, mainly.
 I have planned my year-long trip with a pretty good budget, but in expensive destinations like Geneva or Paris, sometimes I want to spend my money on doing things instead.

 Also, as a solo traveler, hostels are social in a way that hotels and Airbnbs will never be.
 The chance to meet people is too good to pass up once in a while.
-It’s almost harder to not meet people – while I’m unpacking my pajamas the woman in the next bunk will start chatting, or while floating in the pool at my Australian hostel the conversation just naturally starts as we debate whether those increasing clouds mean rain.
+It’s almost harder to not meet people when staying in a hostel alone – while I’m unpacking my pajamas the woman in the next bunk will start chatting, or while floating in the pool at my Australian hostel the conversation just naturally starts as we debate whether those increasing clouds mean rain.

 When you’re on a short trip, meeting people seems less important.
 After all, your time is limited and you’ve got plans.
 But I’ve found now that I’m traveling all the time, making new friendships however brief is critical to my mental health.
 And hostels are such a seamless way to do it, even if you’re shy like I am.